Brick veneer may be the building material of choice these days, but do you know the signs of failing brickwork? Read on to find out…

 Brick Veneer Houses in Brisbane: Here’s all the RED Flags to Look for at Open House

 If you’re on the hunt for your next home in Brisbane, chances are you’ll come across brick veneer on your travels.
+Brick veneer (aka brick facade or brick cladding) is a kind of cladding used to improve the aesthetics, energy efficiency and durability of a home.
 As the name suggests, brick veneer is not a structural element of the building.
 So while aesthetically pleasing, it does not actually support the roof and wall structures.
 This isn’t to say that brick veneer homes can’t be problematic.
 There are signs to look out for before you buy.
 Brick veneer homes are quicker and cheaper to build, so it’s no wonder they’re so commonly available.
 The untrained eye won’t always be able to spot a brick veneer home, so it’s always best to have a trained professional perform a comprehensive pre-purchase inspection to highlight any issues before committing to a purchase.

 How is Brick Veneer Attached